The Route

 5. Olympic Park

-The fifth largest sculpture park in the world
+The fifth-largest sculpture park in the world, commemorating the 1988 Olympics.

 6. Seoul Baekje Museum